natgo/wt-wiki-scraper/wikitext-transpiled/ground/Cromwell%20I.md

 '''Pros:'''

-* Very fast for a medium tank
+* Very fast for a medium tank, excellent for capturing zones
-* 57 mm is a good gun in dealing with many vehicles that it may face
-* Above 2 combined make it excellent for seizing zones and destroying the lighter tanks from other nations that are usually the first there
-* Great gun handling
-* With judicious use, the tank can often end up with the most formidable tank in a lower rank game
+* 57 mm performs well against most armoured targets
+* Gun handles well
 * Can easily hide behind obstacles and surprise passing enemies with a flanking manoeuvre
-* If played correctly, it can outflank and destroy even higher ranking tanks
-* Has a speed of 64 km/h on flat terrain
+* Remains competitive even in an uptier

 '''Cons:'''

-* Terrible reverse speed
+* Terrible reverse speed, makes overtextending difficult
-* Neutral turning does not like any terrain sloping
+* Neutral turning performs poorly on sloped terrain
-* Poor at peeking shots
-* Not well armoured when up-tiered and the 57 mm gun is marginal
 * Sensitive steering in forward travelling gears
-* Boxy, vertical armour on hull and turret makes angling critical
+* Boxy, vertical armour on hull and turret makes angling essential
+* Gunner can frequently be knocked out from frontal shots
-* 57 mm struggles to penetrate sloped or angled (or both) armour.
-T-34s and KV-1s are an issue at this rank as they are very difficult to penetrate at long range
+* 57 mm struggles to penetrate sloped or angled armour.
+T-34s and KV-1s are an issue at this rank as they are very difficult to penetrate at long ranges
-* Gunner is frequently knocked out from frontal shots

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->